Kitchen Work Centers

 - clean up areas (sink, dishwasher, garbage disposal, and recycling bins)

-The individual task areas (work centers) must be organized so that the cook has all the utensils, vessels and supplies easily at hand.
+The individual work centers must be organized so that the cook has all the utensils, vessels, and supplies easily at hand.
 Each area needs to be planned for efficiency and ease of movement—which leads us to work flow.

-Work flow relates to the order in which kitchen work centers are used in various steps of food handling.
-In simple terms it is this:
+Work flow relates to the order in which kitchen work centers are utilized in food preparation.
+Although somewhat intuitive, the most cooks use the following progression:

-Ideally, kitchen work centers are located strategically along that work flow path so that they are in close proximity and minimize the number of steps needed to move from one process to the next.
+Ideally, kitchen work centers are located in close proximity to minimize the number of steps needed to move from one process to the next.

-Set up your work space so that you don’t strain and don’t waste energy that should be going into the work at hand.
-I was taught this lesson in one of my first part time jobs in high school (back when kids used to do part time jobs in high school).
-Mr Leonardo, the Leonardo family patriarch and owner of the Four Corners Bootery in Delmar NY, taught me this when I was training in as his assistant. ”Economy of movement,” he said to me, emphasizing with a shake of a wing tip shoe in his black smeared hand.
-“Don’t waste time.”
-Don’t waste time or materials.
-Follow the formula and you can produce.
+Set up your work space so that you don’t strain and waste energy that should be going into the work at hand.
+I was taught this lesson in one of my first part-time jobs in high school while working at Mr. Leonardo’s Four Corners Bootery in Delmar, NY.
+“Economy of movement,” he said to me, emphasizing with a shake of a wing tip shoe in his black smeared hand.
+“Don’t waste time or materials.
+Follow that formula and you can produce,” he stressed emphatically.
 I don’t think Mr. Leonardo ever cooked a meal in his family kitchen upstairs from the shoe repair shop, but he had the right idea.